Jon Clark (American football)

-Jon Clark (born April 11, 1973) is an American former professional football offensive tackle who played four seasons in the National Football League (NFL) for the Chicago Bears and Arizona Cardinals.
-He went to college at Temple.
+Jon Clark (born April 11, 1973) is an American former professional football player who was an offensive tackle for four seasons in the National Football League (NFL) with the Chicago Bears and Arizona Cardinals.
+He played college football for the Temple Owls.

 Early life and college

 Jon Clark was born on April 11, 1973, in Philadelphia, Pennsylvania.
 He went to high school at John Bartram (PA).
-He went to college at Temple.
+He went to college at Temple University.

 Professional career

 Clark was selected by the Chicago Bears in the sixth round (187th pick) of the 1996 NFL draft.
 In his rookie season he only played in one game.
 In his second season he played in one game because of injuries to the offensive line.
 Then he went to the Cardinals in 1998 and played in six games.
 He also was in two playoff games.
 In 1999, he played in two games.
 He was on the Cardinals in 2000 but did not appear in any games.